keygenqt/aurora-bot/README.md

 ![preview](data/architecture.png)

-> For use the client service, authorization in the application is required:<br/>
+> For use the client service, authorization in the application is required:
 > https://aurora-bot.keygenqt.com/book/telegram-bot/auth.html

 ### Install DEB